scalacenter/bloop/docs/usage.md

 specific to one test framework will work only if:

 1. Your test argument is a system property (`-Dkey=value`)
-1. Your test project uses only one test framework
+2. Your test project uses only one test framework
-1. You have a project with tests of different test frameworks (e.g. Scalacheck and Scalatest) but you're filtering out tests that are part of only one framework (for example, via `--only`)
+3. You have a project with tests of different test frameworks (e.g. Scalacheck and Scalatest) but you're filtering out tests that are part of only one framework (for example, via `--only`)

 To specify test arguments per test framework, you can add the arguments in your build definition or in the test field of the bloop configuration files.

+## Test only a specific test case

+The mechanism to test only one single case in a suite/specification depends largely on the test framework.
+A few examples:

+1. JUnit: `bloop test foo -o CubeCalculatorTest -- "*a single test case*"`
+1. ScalaTest: `bloop test foo -o CubeCalculatorTest -- -z "a single test case"`
+1. utest: `bloop test foo -o CubeCalculatorTest -- "CubeCalculatorTest.a single test case"`

+Consult the documentation of your test framework to know how to run an exact or fuzzy match for a test.

 ## Pass JVM arguments to test